Tobais Palmer

-Tobais Palmer (born February 20, 1990) is an American football wide receiver who is a free agent.
-He played college football at North Carolina State.
-He was a member of the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills, Pittsburgh Steelers, Carolina Panthers, Montreal Allouettes, Toronto Argonauts, and The Birmingham Iron.
+Tobais Palmer (born February 20, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the NC State Wolfpack.
+He was a member of the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills, Pittsburgh Steelers, Carolina Panthers, Montreal Allouettes, Toronto Argonauts, and Birmingham Iron.

 Early years

 Palmer was born in Pittsboro, North Carolina.
 He was a two-time offensive player of the year in his conference.
 He earned the Chatham County male athlete of the year award while attending Northwood High School.

 College career

-In his final seasons at NC State, He finished with a total of 91 receptions, 1,277 receiving yards and 11 receiving touchdowns.
+In his final seasons at North Carolina State University, he finished with a total of 91 receptions, 1,277 receiving yards and 11 receiving touchdowns.
 He is also the new leading All-Purpose leader in the ACC.
-He also played at the Georgia Military College.
+3rd in NCAA (All-Purpose yards in a game) He also played at the Georgia Military College.

 Professional career

 Jacksonville Jaguars

 On April 27, 2013, he signed with the Jacksonville Jaguars as an undrafted free agent.
 He was released on August 30 and signed to the team's practice squad on September 1.
 On September 28, he was promoted to the active roster.
 He was released on September 30 and signed to the practice squad the next day.
 He was released from the practice squad on October 8.